glfs-book/slfs/CONTRIBUTING.md

 3.2. as necessary and Github will automatically pull in the new changes to the PR.
 Rinse and repeat until the PR is merged.

-After that, pat yourself on the back, as you are now a LFS QOL contributor.
+After that, pat yourself on the back, as you are now a SLFS contributor.